Smithsonian/TE-Development/DIY Arduino-based Redox Measurement System/README.md

 ---

 ## **📞 Contribute or Collaborate**
 We’re open to contributions!
 Submit pull requests or raise issues to enhance the system.
-For collaboration inquiries, contact us at **[hiremuttt@si.edu](mailto:email@example.com)**.
+For collaboration inquiries, contact us at **[hiremuttt@si.edu] [westbrooke@si.edu](mailto:email@example.com)**.

 ---

 ## **❤️ Acknowledgments**
 This project wouldn’t have been possible without the contributions from our team and the funding for this project was provided by the DOE Environmental System Science Program and the Smithsonian Institution.
 Thank you to the Smithsonian Environmental Research Center and the Technology and Ecology Lab.
 ---

 **Let’s make field research smarter, affordable, and accessible for everyone!**